microsoft/nni/docs/en_US/HowToDebug.md

 This is the most serious error.
 When this happens, the whole experiment fails and no trial will be run.
 Usually this might be related to some installation problem.

-When this happens, you should check `nnictl`'s error output file `stderr` and then the `nnimanager`'s log to find if there is any error.
+When this happens, you should check `nnictl`'s error output file `stderr` (i.e., nnictl log stderr) and then the `nnimanager`'s log to find if there is any error.

 ### **Dispatcher** Fails